 Climate change and the environment

-To ensure that gender equality and women’s empowerment are reflected in global efforts to secure a more sustainable planet, UN Women works for women’s active participation and the inclusion of gender-specific mandates across negotiated outcomes and agreements.
-To support advocacy, UN Women prepares technical papers backed by research, communicates key gender equality linkages through high-level events and outreach, and supports the engagements and work of gender equality advocates.
+To ensure that gender equality and women’s empowerment are reflected in global efforts to secure a more sustainable planet, UN Women works for women’s active participation, as well as for attention to gender issues and the inclusion of gender-specific mandates across negotiated outcomes and agreements in the context of the three United Nations Conventions on climate change, desertification, and biodiversity, and other multilateral environmental instruments.
+UN Women prepares research and technical papers to inform deliberations of Parties, convenes meetings with governments and other stakeholders, and supports the participation of gender equality advocates in key gatherings.